yang-guangliang/osv-free/README.md

 ## Research Paper

-We present the details of our work in the following research paper:
+We present our work in the following research paper:

 **Study and Mitigation of Origin Stripping Vulnerabilities in Hybrid-postMessage Enabled Mobile Applications**
 Guangliang Yang, Jeff Huang, Guofei Gu, Abner Mendoza.